Vaux-devant-Damloup

 Vaux-devant-Damloup ([vo d(ə)vɑ̃ dɑ̃lu], literally Vaux before Damloup) is a former commune in the Meuse department in Grand Est in north-eastern France.
-It had a population of 76 (2019).
+It had a population of 77 (2022).
 On 1 January 2019, it was merged into the new commune Douaumont-Vaux.

 Fort Vaux is partially located within the territory of the commune (the other part is in Damloup).

-It was one of the French villages destroyed during World War I. The new village was rebuilt near the old village.
-The old village is now a memorial.
+It was one of the French villages destroyed during World War I. The new village was rebuilt near the old village, which is now a memorial.